 I have to add that I spent most of my time in the jungle wet!
-Sometimes through sweating in the hot and humid heat and other times due to torrential rain downpours!
+Sometimes through sweating in the hot and humid heat and other times due to torrential rain downpours so take a good rain jacket!
 It’s all part of the jungle experience so plan for it and go with it – it’s fun (remember when you were a child and you would be playing out in the rain without any cares?
 Transport yourself back in time to those days and enjoy the experience!).

 For more information on Mulu National Park, park entry fees, their paid tours, unguided walks, prices and to book your trips, visit their excellent website.